 The cultural differences between the Turkish soldiers and Western coalition members working in the most rural region of Turkey with a foreign refugee population accented the harsher conditions in the Middle East.
 The American soldiers tended to be extremely sympathetic with the refugees in the beginning, but their feelings slowly became less altruistic and more realistic as the operation progressed.
 Some of the social mores of the refugees, whose standards could appear quite primitive to an outsider, were eventually questioned.
 For example, the Special Forces medics were shocked that the Kurds did not take better care of their children, particularly the female infants.
 In a few notable cases they discovered that some families simply bundled up the female infants and put them in the back of a tent with no consistent care, which led to a number of unnecessary deaths.
 They also found that the Kurdish men would often sit idly by as their women did much of the physical labor necessary for all of them to survive.
-The men often refused to wait in line for supplies or would cut in on women who had been waiting patiently.44 uneven distribution of supplies, favoring the strong at the expense of the weak.
+The men often refused to wait in line for supplies or would cut in on women who had been waiting patiently.

+Other problems were also evident.
+During the first weeks of PROVIDE COMFORT greed and corruption among some of the refugee groups had led to an uneven distribution of supplies, favoring the strong at the expense of the weak.
 As the volume of supplies increased, such behavior became less frequent.
 Coalition soldiers continued to show a special concern for the children and a respect for those willing to work for the common good.
-As the operation in the mountains continued into May, many began to exhibit less sympathy for the refugees than they had in early April.45
+As the operation in the mountains continued into May, many began to exhibit less sympathy for the refugees than they had in early April.